-PC users can press the Windows 10 Menu key on their keyboard to launch the context menu that you’d normally access by right-clicking the mouse.
+PC users can press the Windows 11/0 Menu key on their keyboard to launch the context menu that you’d normally access by right-clicking the mouse.
 However, some keyboards don’t have a Menu key.
-In this post, we will show you how to map the Menu Key on the keyboard in Windows 10.
+In this post, we will show you how to map the Menu Key or, in fact, remap any keyboard shortcut on the keyboard in Windows 11/10.

 Map Menu Key on keyboard